Best Tactical Shotguns in 2023: Stay Ready

 The Bad

-- The heat shield and bayonet lug add weight without bringing a corresponding jump in performance– although they do look cool
+• The heat shield and bayonet lug add weight without offering a corresponding improvement in performance – although they do look cool.

-- Enhancements in semi-auto shotgun tech mean choosing between the two is less about reliability and more about individual preferences.
+• Advancements in semi-auto shotgun technology mean that the choice between the two is less about reliability and more about individual preferences.

 Specs

-Taking the company’s super successful Model 500 series action and beefing it up to make it gorilla-proof, the Mossberg 590A1 is the shotgun equivalent of a dump truck.
+By enhancing the company’s highly successful Model 500 series action to make it extremely durable, the Mossberg 590A1 becomes the shotgun equivalent of a dump truck.

 One of the best tactical shotguns ever made, the Mossberg 590 has stood the test of time and is a favorite of military and law enforcement.